drewwills/Soffit/README.md

 ### Add Spring to your `web.xml`

-If you're using Spring in any way, you may already have most of these items.
+If you're already using Spring, you may have some of this configuration (or not need it).

 ```
     <web-app xmlns="http://xmlns.jcp.org/xml/ns/javaee"